teeworlds/documentation/support/faq.md

 ### Running the game

+**Q: The game does not start on Windows, I get a "VCRUNTIME140.dll was not found" error**

+Please download and install [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685).

+**Q: The game does not start on Windows, application was unable to start correctly (0xc000007b)**

+You are running a 64-bit application on a 32-bit system.
+[Download Teeworlds for Windows 32bit](https://teeworlds.com/?page=downloads).

-**Q: Why doesn't the game start?
-This is the first time I run it.**
+**Q: The game does not start, this is the first time I run it.**

 **A:** The game uses OpenGL to do the acceleration.
 Make sure that you have installed the latest drivers for you graphics card.